-We know that in PCB design, seemingly simple hole often bring great negative effects to circuit board design.
+We know that in High-density PCB design, seemingly simple holes often bring great negative effects to circuit board design.
 Therefore, in the design, we should try our best to do the following:

 5. Place some grounded holes near the aperture of the signal change layer, so that the signal can provide the nearest return path.
 In addition, remember that the process needs to be flexible and changeable.
 The electronic circuit board is the case where there are pads on each layer.
 Of course, we can also reduce or even remove the pads of some layers.
 Especially when the hole density is very large, it may cause a broken groove to form a circuit breaker in the copper layer.
 At this time, in addition to moving the position of the hole, we can also consider reducing the size of the hole on the copper layer.